 Initially this page posted the original prototypes for many of the #200 series gates.
 No longer, and in hindsight, we wish we still had those in our possession, as they’ve since grown into collectibles beyond the arc of a Basement Sale price point.
 Created without drawings or blueprints or specifications beyond the whimsy of a mental image, and summarily carted off to a storage facility in Sebastopol and more or less forgotten.
 Sort of.
 There is the storage bill the bookkeeper pays each month that if calculated over time, added to a single sum over the course of multiple years . . . well, Charles and Ben never see those statements and their long-time bookkeeper knows better than to share that info and so yes, they are in fact more or less forgotten, these gates, stored away like artifacts in a catacomb until Charles arrives–rarely–to fetch something or another and forgetting what it was he was aim’n to fetch and seeing these gates and getting all caught up in the reverie of building them, creating them in a vacuum of time where time meant nothing whatsoever.
 Pondering these gates like old favorite books until finally Ben calls the cell wondering where the heck he is.
 You git lost or somethin?

 So they came, in those days, privy to the Basement Sale page of old.
-Visitors arriving at the shop during the warmer months, or in the winter months from visitors arriving in a desperate need to escape their own winters for a brief respite in Sonoma County.
-They were in a good mood, the winter visitors, delirious to be free of Ohio or Illinois in January and talking to the woodworker in their shirtsleeves with the skin pigmentation of albinos loosed from the shadows of Cleveland.
+Visitors arriving at the shop during the warmer months, or in the winter months in a desperate need to escape their own winters for a brief respite in Sonoma County.
+They were in a good mood, the winter visitors, delirious to be free of Ohio or Illinois in January with the skin pigmentation of albinos loosed from the shadows of Cleveland.

 Sitting with them late into the summer evenings,